 Yes.
 Membership allows class attendance on either campus.

-OLLI Annual Membership Dues are $125 per person for the entire academic year (three quarters), September to June, and are nonrefundable.
-Dues cover as many courses as can be scheduled, depending on space.
+OLLI Annual Membership Dues are $125 per person for the entire academic year (three quarters), September to June.
+Dues cover as many courses as can be scheduled, depending on space available.
 The fee is not pro-rated for members joining OLLI mid-year.

-Yes, there is a reduced OLLI Membership Program.
-Prospective OLLI members who are interested in joining or renewing their membership, but cannot afford to pay the full $125, can apply for a scholarship by filling out a Reduced Membership Application Form [PDF].
-This form is available in the OLLI office or online.
-The applicant is asked to write a brief summary of the personal circumstances creating financial hardship and the amount they are asking OLLI to subsidize.
+Prospective OLLI members who are interested in joining or renewing their membership, but cannot afford to pay the full $125, can apply for a scholarship in exchange for performing some volunteer work for OLLI.
+A scholarship application form is available in the OLLI office.
 This information is kept strictly confidential.
-OLLI’s Program Manager reviews and approves these scholarships.
-Email email@example.com or call 541-552-6048 for more information.
+Please contact the OLLI office for more information.

 The OLLI program is geared to older adults with a flexible daytime schedule; however, consistent with SOU Nondiscrimination Policy, neither age, race, national origin, religion, sex, handicap or marital status are considerations with regard to OLLI membership.